 Sigety Faculty Summer Institute

-Caren standfast, Dean of teaching & learning
+Joe wagner, Dean of Teaching & learning

-To maximize the number of teachers benefiting from such professional development opportunities, Blair created a Faculty Summer Institute in 2017.
+To maximize the number of teachers benefiting from such professional development opportunities, Blair created the Sigety Faculty Summer Institute in 2017.
 During week-long, on-campus programs held in June and August, teachers and administrators focus on specific topics and work to design projects and pedagogies that will best serve Blair students—important but time-consuming collaborative work that is often difficult to accomplish during the busy school year.
 Each session incorporates guest speakers, one-on-one instruction, attendee presentations and feedback, and affords teachers a range of experiences and knowledge that will help to inform their teaching during the upcoming school year and beyond.

 Projects Across the Curriculum

 Blair’s inaugural Institute, focused on project-based learning, collaborative work and innovation, resulted in 10 well-designed projects that teachers could incorporate in a variety of classes that spanned the curriculum.
 The value of such projects extends far beyond a single academic year and a single academic department.
 In fact, these initial projects serve as a resource to the faculty as a whole and across academic disciplines, prompting professional development work throughout the following year.
 Blair's academic office has encouraged other teachers interested in tackling similar work to consider adding these project-based course plans to their own future curriculum design.